-NC Child, along with our partners across the state, launched a microsite for our Lead Free NC campaign in early 2020.
-You can learn more about prevention, risks, and find your personal level with an interactive map.
+NC Child, along with our partners across the state, launched a microsite for community members to learn more about ending lead exposure.
+You can learn more about prevention, risks, and find the lead risk of your home with an interactive map.

 Children’s healthy development depends on growing up free from exposure to toxic pollution.